 Between 2012 and 2021, the maternal mortality ratio in Australia was relatively stable, ranging from between 5.2 to 8.4 per 100,000 women giving birth.

 The most frequent causes of maternal death reported in Australia between 2012 and 2021 were cardiovascular disease and sepsis.

 For more information see Maternal deaths.

 Congenital anomalies encompass a wide range of atypical bodily structures or functions that are present at or before birth.
 They are a cause of child death and disability, and a major cause of perinatal death.

-In 2016, over 8,900 (3%) babies were born with a congenital anomaly, almost 1 in 31 babies.
-Circulatory system anomalies (these are anomalies of the heart and major blood vessels) were the most common type of anomaly, 29% of babies with any anomaly having a circulatory system anomaly.
-Most (91%) babies with an anomaly survived their first year.
+In 2017, over 8,400 (3%) babies were born with a congenital anomaly, or around 23 babies born each day.
+Circulatory system anomalies (these are anomalies of the heart and major blood vessels) were the most common type of anomaly, 33% of babies with any anomaly having a circulatory system anomaly.
+Most (90%) babies with an anomaly survived their first year.

 Congenital anomaly rates were higher in:

 - babies born pre-term (before 37 weeks’ gestation), at a rate of 107 per 1,000 births